h-ohsaki/chatgpt-el/README.md

    chatgpt-insert-reply from Emacs.
 The reply from the AI is inserted at the current point.

-6. If there are further responses from the AI, type `C-u C-u C-c q` to display the continuation of AI's response in the buffer of Emacs.

-7. When requesting translation or proofreading of a text for the AI, it is possible to replace the query text with the response from ChatGPT/Gemini/Claude.
+6. When requesting translation or proofreading of a text for the AI, it is possible to replace the query text with the response from the Ait.
 To do this, type `C-u C-u C-c Q`.

 # TROUBLE SHOOTING